AdobeDocs/experience-manager-cloud-service.en/help/forms/standard-validation-error-mesages-adaptive-forms.md

 ---
 title: Error Handlers in Adaptive Forms for AEM Adaptive Forms
 seo-title: Error Handlers in Adaptive Forms for AEM Adaptive Forms
-description: AEM Forms provides out-of-the-box success and error handlers for form submissions:- default error handler and custom error habdler
+description: AEM Forms provides out-of-the-box success and error handlers for a form using the REST endpoint configured to invoke an external service.
+You can add a default error handler as well as custom error handler in an AEM Adaptive Form.
 seo-description: Error handler function and Rule Editor in Adaptive Forms helps you to effectively manage and customize error handling.
+You can add a default error handler as well as custom error handler in an AEM Adaptive Form.
+keywords: Add a custom error handler, add a default error handler, add a error handler in form, use rule editor's invoke service to add a custom error handler, configure rule editor to add a custom error handler , add custom error handler using rule editor
 contentOwner: Ruchita Srivastav
 content-type: reference
 feature: Adaptive Forms